Thursday, May 26, 2016

 Concealed Carry Mistakes

-I realized long ago that gunfights are quick but complicated affairs, often times won by the person who can “see through the fog” first and deliver accurate fire at their opponent.
+I realized long ago that gunfights are quick but complicated affairs, often times won by the person who can “see through the fog” first, adapt accordingly and apply the skills needed to overwhelm their opponent.
 This is complicated enough, but to add to it by carrying a gun so small you cannot get your whole hand around it seems a bit, well…crazy!
-I learned this valuable lesson a number of years ago while out to dinner with my family.
+I learned this valuable lesson a number of decades ago while out to dinner with my family.
 My kids were small then and I figured that we were going to a “nice” area for dinner, so I dropped a small .25 caliber semi-auto into a pocket of my summer shorts.
 While trying to help my wife cut our kid’s food as it was served, I heard the front door of the restaurant open and a man enter with a rifle!
 Bad things happen to good people in “nice” places...

 For a moment I thought that things were going downhill fast, but then noted that the rifle was a muzzleloader.
 I then remembered that an antique store shared the restaurant’s premises and it all fell into place as to what was really happening...he was coming in to sell the gun to the store.
 Whew...dodged the bullet that time.
 But what if it hadn’t been an innocent circumstance?
 What if it had been a real active shooter...a term that did not exist then!
 It made me rethink what I was doing and come to terms with why I was really carrying a gun.
 After all, it’s not a fashion statement—it’s a tool for personal security.
 My weekend at Gunsite made me revisit at the phenomenon of pocket guns and the “carry convenience” they possess.